Continuing Judicial Education Guidelines

-The Texas Center receives regular updates from the State Bar of Texas for continuing education.
+The Texas Center receives regular bi-monthly updates from the State Bar of Texas for continuing education.
 If

 you have recently reported continuing education hours to the State Bar, your continuing judicial

-education hours should reflect your attendance within 24 hours.
+education hours should reflect your attendance within a two week period.
 If you don’t see the education

-hours reflected on your transcript after 24 hours you may submit a request for credit .
+hours reflected on your transcript after this two week period you may submit a request for credit.